1. Home

 Can CAPP provide a DMV hold release due to Los Angeles Parking Citations?

 Yes, upon successful enrollment into the CAPP program.
-However, it does not include moving violations and citations from other agencies.
+However, it will not include any moving violations and/or citations from other agencies.

 Do I have to be the registered owner of a vehicle to do community service?